PlatONnetwork/docs/docs/JS-SDK.md

 #### web3.platon.defaultAccount

-`web3.platon.defaultAccount` This default address is used as the default "from" property, if no "from" property is specified in for the following methods:
+`web3.platon.defaultAccount` This default address is used as the default "from" property, if no "from" property is specified in the following methods:

 *  web3.platon.sendTransaction()
 *  web3.platon.call()